AngelKyriako/chat-dotnet-core/README.md

 Its a dummy module and NO logic should be found on this module.

+### Client (Class Library)

+Dependencies:
+- Common
+- Model

+Includes anything that is needed for an app to communicate with the server via.
+- Http protocol
+- Websocket protocol (TODO)

+### Console Demo (Console App)

+Dependencies:
+- Common
+- Model
+- Client
+- WebSocket4Net

+Includes a demo console chat application that uses the server api.

+TODO: Abstract out websocket in the client class library
+Dependencies:
+- Model
+- Client

 ### Dependencies Overview

 |            | Common | Model | Repository | Auth | Service | Web | WS | Client | ConsoleDemo |